 ……….

-Summer Bosque / Road to Lyden
+Summer Bosque / Road to Ayden

 The first painting of this place was in winter.
 I returned to capture it in the spring with its tree branches budding new-green.
 Here the trees of summer and humid warmth of the air lend a more sculptural feel to this scene, the whole image becoming less wild and more bucolic.